-He first joined the Bank of Canada in 1984 and returned in 1989 following the completion of his PhD.
-Mr. Macklem occupied increasingly senior positions in the Research Department (now Canadian Economic Analysis) until his appointment as Chief in January 2000.
+Mr. Macklem first joined the Bank in 1984 and returned in 1989.
+He occupied increasingly senior positions in what is now the Canadian Economic Analysis Department until his appointment as Chief in January 2000.
 He was appointed Advisor to the Governor in August 2003 and made a Deputy Governor in December 2004.

-During the Global Financial Crisis, Mr. Macklem was Associate Deputy Minister at the Department of Finance, and served as Canada's representative at the G7, G20 and Financial Stability Board.
-In July 2010, Mr. Macklem returned to the Bank and was appointed Senior Deputy Governor.
+During the 2008–09 global financial crisis, Mr. Macklem was Associate Deputy Minister at the Department of Finance Canada and represented Canada at the G7, G20 and Financial Stability Board.
+Mr. Macklem returned to the Bank in July 2010 when he was appointed Senior Deputy Governor.

-Prior to his appointment as Governor, Mr. Macklem was the Dean of the Rotman School of Management at the University of Toronto, a role he assumed in July 2014.
-During his time at Rotman, he was a frequent speaker on the topics of the global financial system, risk management and public policy.
-He also served as a director of Scotiabank and chair of its board risk committee and was a member of Ontario’s Internal Audit Committee, the Asian Business Leaders Advisory Board and the Advisory Board of Georgian Partners.
-He has previously chaired the Global Risk Institute and the Expert Panel on Sustainable Finance.
+In July 2014, Mr. Macklem assumed the role of Dean of the Rotman School of Management at the University of Toronto.
+During his time at Rotman, he frequently spoke about the global financial system, risk management and public policy.
+Before becoming Governor, Mr. Macklem served as a director of the Bank of Nova Scotia and chair of its board risk committee.
+He was also chair of Ontario’s Panel on Economic Growth and Prosperity, the federal Expert Panel on Sustainable Finance and the Global Risk Institute in Financial Services.

 Born in Montréal, Quebec, Mr. Macklem graduated from Queen’s University in 1983 with a bachelor’s degree in economics.
 He completed a master’s degree in 1984 and a PhD in economics in 1989, both from the University of Western Ontario.